Home

 • "The like figure whereunto even baptism doth also now save us (not the putting away of the filth of the flesh, but the answer of a good conscience toward God,) by the resurrection of Jesus Christ:"

-There is one Baptism, and yet the God also speaks of water baptism, which merely represents that one true Baptism.
-So what is the Book of Life?
-We can look at this Book as a figure of speech symbolizing a "Family Record" within the context of the covenant relationship that God has with His people. i.e. everyone who claims to be part of the family of God are symbolically recorded as family.
+There is one Baptism or cleansing and it is spiritual, and yet God also speaks of water baptism, which merely represents that one true Baptism.
+In this same way we can look at this Book of Life as a figure of speech illustrating a "Family Record" within the context of the Covenant relationship that God has established with His people. i.e. everyone who claims to be part of the family of God are symbolically recorded as family.
 As such, they are partaking of the Holy Spirit (Hebrews 6:4-6) among the elect in the congregations.
-Yes, they may be somewhat enlightened and tasted this heavenly gift, but they have not truly eaten of Christ to truly become a new creation.
-So as part of the congregation they receive many benefits of being in the Church, but not the inheritance.
-In other words, they are definitely part of this external covenant relationship with the body, but only in a superficial way.
-We can see this principle in the example illustrated in God's explanation of unbelievers being made holy or sanctified (set apart for the service of God) just by being "part of the Covenant family."
-In other words, just by being the unbelieving husband of a believing wife, you are externally sanctified for the service of God (under the Covenant relationship). e.g.:
+Yes, they may be somewhat enlightened by tasting of this heavenly gift, but they have not truly eaten of Christ to truly become a new creation.
+So as part of the congregation they receive many benefits of being of the church, but not the inheritance.
+In other words, they are definitely part of this external Covenant relationship with the body, but only in a superficial way.
+We can see this principle in the example of 1st Corinthians 7 illustrated in God's explanation of unbelievers being made holy or sanctified (set apart for the service of God) just by being "part of the Covenant family."
+In other words, just by being the unbelieving husband of a believing wife, you are externally sanctified for the service of God (under the Covenant relationship) that your children are not unholy.

 1st Corinthians 7:13-14